elinefon/WorkoutApp/workout-app/userstories.md

 ## Workout log (us-1)

-As a person interested in health and fitness, I need to keep track out my workouts so I can repeat the excercises later without having to remember every session.
+As a health and fitness interested person, I want to keep track out my workouts so that I can repeat the excercises later without worrying about remembering past sessions.

 The user wants a place to save completed workout excercises to make it easy to find them again later.
-The excercises should be added to a file by writing them in a text field and clicking an add button.
-All the added excercises should end up in the same file after they are added so that the user can see all the excercises in the same page.
+The excercises should be added to a file by entering the details into a text field and clicking an "Add" button.
+All the added excercises should end up in the same file and displayed on screen after they are added so that the user can easily view their workout history.

 ### Important to be able to see

-- When working out: a text field where the user can write down excercises and a button that writes to file when clicked
+- When working out: a text field to write excercises into and a button to add them
-- After working out: a history of previous excercises
+- After working out: history of previous excercises displayed on screen

 ### Important to be able to do